 The first time I did this was when I was building up my Death Skulls.
 I’d picked up a space marine rhino and converted it (it has white wall tyres on one side – slick) into a looted wagon.
 Once done I painted it up as a Dark Angels’ rhino (one of my pals collects Dark Angels – ironically he hammered my orks when we played), then battered it, and badly repainted it as a Death Skulls one, leaving the Dark Angels logo and some of the green showing through the new, blue paint.

-to subtle ways – like the panels of my dakka jet that have the logos for the Ultramarines, Imperial Fists, and Blood Angels.
+and subtler ways – like the panels of my dakka jet that have the logos for the Ultramarines, Imperial Fists, and Blood Angels.

 I’ve carried this on through my miniatures, adding little touches here and there for people’s benefit, such as on the Red Corsairs, we have the Minotaurs – though I couldn’t get the colour right, and again, Imperial Fists for Mike.

 My biggest baiting piece will be on my Stompa, which is still an ancient WIP, and he’s sat unloved on a shelf for a few years now, one day I’ll get him finished.
 One day..

 Anyone else get up to any discreet taunting with their miniatures?